cedricwalter/cedricwalter.github.io/_posts/2009-09-05-maven-project-filtering.md

  </filters>
 ```

-&lt;filter&gt; should be a file, usually a properties file that contains key/values pair that will be replaced at runtime.
+<filter> should be a file, usually a properties file that contains key/values pair that will be replaced at runtime.

 Note here that in order to be able to build against different target runtime, I do use a profile key/value pair properties